SUSM MES Thesis Degree

 Thesis (defence)

-Note: If there is a discrepancy between the Graduate Calendar and the program schedule, the Graduate Calendar will take precedence and please notify the MES Thesis MES Graduate Program Coordinator or the MES Course-based Program Coordinator.
+Note: If there is a discrepancy between the Graduate Calendar and the program schedule, the Graduate Calendar will take precedence.
+Please notify the MES Thesis Graduate Program Coordinator and Advisor or the MES Course-based Program Coordinator and Advisor.

 Contact: